-A bighorn sheep seminar is required for all tag holders who are successful in obtaining a tag.
+A bighorn sheep seminar is encouraged for all tag holders who are successful in obtaining a tag.

-The skull and horns of the harvested animal, regardless of sex, must be presented to the Department for inspection within 5 days of the harvest.
+The skull and horns of the harvested ram must be presented to the Department for inspection within 5 days of the harvest.

 (Refer to NAC 502.345)

 The skull, hide and edible portions of a harvested mountain goat must be presented to the Department for inspection within 5 days of harvesting.

 Saturday, Sunday and state holidays do not count in computation of days for presenting the animal for inspection/sealing.